suryatop/Android_Video_Stream/README.md

 # Android_Video_Stream

 ## Introduction
-The YouTube Clone Application is a platform that allows users to upload, publish, and stream videos.
+The Video_Stream Application is a platform that allows users to upload, publish, and stream videos.
 Developed using Java and XML, this application uses Firebase to handle real-time database and cloud storage functionalities.
 Users can seamlessly upload their videos to the cloud and stream them directly from the platform.

 ## Features
 - **User Authentication**: Secure user login and registration.